bzk9x/atmosphere/README.md

 ## Support

-For issues, questions, or feedback, please visit our support page or create an issue in the repository.
+For issues, questions, or feedback, create an issue in the repository.

 ---